Intelligent-Instruments-Lab/iil.is/src/routes/news/good-start.md

 The university has generously provided us with two different spaces for labs.
 We call them the Blue Lab, which is in the basement and will serve as a recording studio, and the Yellow Lab, which is on 4th floor and is used as an office and a space for prototyping.

 <CaptionedImage
-  src="./images/stock/empty_lab_yellow.jpeg"
+  src="stock/empty_lab_yellow.jpg"
-  caption="The first picture taken at the Yellow Lab.
+  alt="A panorama photo of a large class room what only has one table and a few blue chairs scattered around in a disorganised way.
+In the middle, a young man sitting in a corner with a laptop." caption="The first picture taken at the Yellow Lab.
 In the middle you'll see Victor.
 Photo by Jack."/>

-**PHOTO OF EMPTY YELLOW LAB**

-Alt text: A panorama photo of a large class room what only has one table and a few blue chairs scattered around in a disorganised way.
-In the middle, a young man sitting in a corner with a laptop.

-*The first picture taken at the Yellow Lab.
-In the middle you'll see Victor.
-Photo by Jack.*

 Through a streamlined research collaboration protocol, we seek to explore the language and discourse of creative AI, addressing our changed notions of, for example, agency, autonomy, authenticity, authorship, creativity and originality.